 Many individuals with visual impairments use public transportation to travel to and from school, work, and other settings, within their communities and beyond.
-O&M specialists structure public transportation instruction according to each individual's characteristics and needs.
+O&M specialists structure public transportation instruction according to each individual's assessed characteristics and needs.
 O&M specialists are knowledgeable of various modes of public transportation and may provide instruction on any of the following transportation options: buses, rail systems (e.g., light rail, heavy rail, subway, trolley), taxis, paratransit services, ride-sharing services, airplanes, and hired drivers.
-O&M instruction includes specialized strategies for all aspects of public transportation use, including identifying an appropriate mode of transportation for an intended trip, trip planning, locating and navigating transit stops and stations, vehicle familiarization, non-visual strategies for using different types of transportation, completing public transportation transfers, problem solving, and the use of technology.
+O&M instruction includes specialized strategies for all aspects of transportation use, including identifying an appropriate mode of transportation for an intended trip, trip planning, locating and navigating transit stops and stations, vehicle familiarization, non-visual strategies for using different types of transportation, completing public transportation transfers, problem solving, and the use of technology.
+For individuals with low vision who meet their state vision requirement for a driver's license, O&M specialists provide instruction as necessary.